rsperl/evernote2anything/README.md

 # Limitations

 No media is handled.
 Images and videos are ignored.
-I'll see what I can do about that.
+The next step is to do an xslt transformation on the note body, but I have never done that before, so I'm starting from scratch.